Parent Education Classes

 YOU CAN BUY A "TICKET" AND PAY ONLINE USING PAYPAL

-SELECT SEPTEMBER 28TH AND PURCHASE YOUR TICKET.
+ONLY BUY ONE TICKET FOR THE TWO-PART CLASS.
+SELECT NOVEMBER 9 AND PURCHASE YOUR TICKET.
 YOU ONLY NEED TO BUY ONE TICKET FOR THE TWO-PART COURSE.

 ONCE YOU HAVE PURCHASED A TICKET, YOU WILL RECEIVE AN EMAIL WITH ALL NECESSARY INFORMATION AND LINKS TO JOIN THE ZOOM CLASS.